Rationalizing Path-Independent Choice Rules: Preliminaries

-\end{definition} The law of aggregate demand is a critical property in market design.\footnote{\citet{alkan03} call it \emph{size monotonicity} in a matching context without contracts.} The law of aggregate demand, together with path independence, produces classic results such as the rural hospitals theorem \citep{flein03} and strategy-proofness of a generalization of the doctor-proposing Gale-Shapley deferred-acceptance mechanism for doctors \citep{hatmil05}.
+The law of aggregate demand, together with path independence, produces classic results such as the rural hospitals theorem \citep{flein03} and strategy-proofness of a generalization of the doctor-proposing Gale-Shapley deferred-acceptance mechanism for doctors \citep{hatmil05}.

 A \textbf{utility function} $u: 2^{\mathcal{X}} \rightarrow \mathbb{R}$ assigns a value to every set of contracts.\footnote{$\mathbb{R}$ represents the set of real numbers.} A choice rule $C$ is \textbf{rationalizable} by a utility function $u$ if, for any $X \subseteq \mathcal{X}$,